-My research is concerned with the social psychology of music, investigating the social functions of music and musical taste, applying ideas from mainstream social psychology (e.g. social identity theory, heuristics, two-factor theory of emotion) to study musical behaviour.
-Over the course of my PhD, my research investigated the idea that people use their musical taste as a social ‘badge’ of identity and group membership.
+My research is primarily concerned with the social psychology of music; applying well-established theories from mainstream social psychology to better understand music and musical behaviour.
+In particular, I am interested in the social functions of music and the idea that people might use their musical tastes as a ‘badge’ of identity and group membership.

 Research group membership

-Adam is member of the Applied Social Psychology (ASP) research group and the Popular Music Research Unit (PMRU) at Oxford Brookes University.
+Adam is member of the Applied Social and Health Psychology (ASP) research group and the Popular Music Research Unit (PMRU) at Oxford Brookes University.

 Research grants and awards